Setarehfakharzadeh/Rag-project/README.md

 - Ensure sufficient RAM is available when running the application
 - The model may take a few moments to load on first startup
 - Using OpenAI models requires an API key and internet connectivity
+- Using Google Gemini API requires an API key and internet connectivity

 ## 🔗 Links
 - [GitHub Repository](https://github.com/Setarehfakharzadeh/Rag-project)